-If you’re presenting online during the pandemic, then you might have considered whether putting together presentations or microsites represents the better approach for your business at this time.
+If you’re presenting online, then you might have considered whether putting together presentations or microsites represents the better approach for your business.

 Each methodology has its own advantages and disadvantages.
-But understanding them is vital to knowing when it’s best to send over, say, a presentation, and when an interactive format such as a microsites might be a more appropriate solution.
+But understanding them is vital to knowing when it’s best to send over, say, an interactive sales presentation, and when an interactive format such as a microsites might be a more appropriate solution.

-However, the key here is to know how to create an interactive presentation for sales without making mistakes that will reduce your chances of closing the deal.
+However, the key here is to know how to make presentations more interactive for sales without making mistakes that will reduce your chances of closing the deal.
 After all, making a presentation interactive is more than just tacking on all the bells and whistles possible.
 It is not only knowing the myriad ways to make presentations interactive but also knowing the right time and place to use them.
-Let us go through some practical dos and don’ts of making presentations, especially the interactive kind.
+Let’s go through some practical dos and don’ts of how to make presentations more interactive, especially when focusing on sales.

 Linear vs. non-linear: understand reader journeys before creating interactive presentations